PDP-10/its/README.md

    - DDT, debugger and HACTRN user login shell.
    - The ITS monitor (kernel).
    - Exec DDT, standalone debugger.
+   - NSALV, standalone file system tool.

+4. The system is restarted, the rebuilt monitor and salvager are combined into a new ITS binary, which is then started.

+5. Remaining programs are rebuilt:

    - TECO, editor.
    - DUMP, tape backup and restore.
-   - NSALV, standalone file system tool.
    - PDSET, set time and date.
    - KSFEDR, manipulate front-end file system.
    - LOCK, shut down system.